vinicunca/akar/docs/content/docs/2.pohon/2.components/tree.md

 - `onToggle?: (e: TreeItemToggleEvent<TreeItem>) => void`{lang="ts-type"}
 - `onSelect?: (e: TreeItemSelectEvent<TreeItem>) => void`{lang="ts-type"}
 - `class?: any`{lang="ts-type"}
-- `ui?: { item?: ClassNameValue, itemWithChildren?: ClassNameValue, link?: ClassNameValue, linkLeadingIcon?: ClassNameValue, linkLabel?: ClassNameValue, linkTrailing?: ClassNameValue, linkTrailingIcon?: ClassNameValue, listWithChildren?: ClassNameValue }`{lang="ts-type"}
+- `pohon?: { item?: ClassNameValue, itemWithChildren?: ClassNameValue, link?: ClassNameValue, linkLeadingIcon?: ClassNameValue, linkLabel?: ClassNameValue, linkTrailing?: ClassNameValue, linkTrailingIcon?: ClassNameValue, listWithChildren?: ClassNameValue }`{lang="ts-type"}

 ::note
 A unique identifier is required for each item.
 The component will use the `label` prop as identifier if no `get-key` is provided.
 Ideally you should provide a `get-key` function prop to return a unique identifier.
 Alternatively, you can use the `labelKey` prop to specify which property to use as the unique identifier.